AsrtoMichi/AsrtoMichi/README.md

 Hi, I’m @AsrtoMichi
-I learned python, c++, batch and marckdown.
+I learned OOP like python, c++.
+And other langage like batch, powershell, VBScrit and marckdown.

 <!---
 AsrtoMichi/AsrtoMichi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.